Mapenduzi Ojara

-Ojara Martin Mapenduzi is Ugandan journalist, politician and member of the Parliament representing Gulu West (Bardege-Layibi Division).
+Ojara Martin Mapenduzi is a Ugandan journalist, politician and member of the Parliament representing Gulu West (Bardege-Layibi Division).
 He previously served as the Chairman of the Gulu District Local Government.

 Early life and education

 Ojara was born in a family of 18 children.
 He received his Bachelor of Education degree from Gulu University, and taught literature at Gulu Central School as a part-time teacher.
 Thereafter he began practicing journalism working with Choice FM in Gulu and rose to the position of News Editor and Program Manager in two years.

 Political career

-Ojara became active in politics in 2006 when he contested and won councillorship seat for Bardege Ward in Gulu Municipality and became speaker of the house.
-In 2013, he was elected Chairman of the Gulu District local council where served until 2021 when he was elected to the national parliament from Gulu West.
-In the parliament, he was appointed Chairperson,Local Government Accounts committee by the major opposition party in the parliament, National Unity Platform, NUP.
+Ojara became active in politics in 2006, when he contested and won the councillorship seat for Bardege Ward in the Gulu Municipality and became speaker of the house.
+In 2013, he was elected Chairman of the Gulu District local council, where he served until 2021 when he was elected to the national parliament in Gulu West.
+In the parliament, he was appointed Chairperson of the Local Government Accounts committee by the major opposition party in the parliament, National Unity Platform, NUP.